MrCheatEugene/osubeater/README.md

 # Already-known issues
 - Slider delay is buggy
 - Only osu! original mode maps are supported
+- Software is ignoring hitsounds from the beatmap and the type of sound (drums, hi-hats, etc.)

 If you know how to fix these, please fork this repo, add your modifications and create a pull request!
 Thanks!